Hyle-org/devhub-hyle/docs/developers/general-doc/smart-contract-abi.md

 Smart contracts can provide other outputs as part of the proof they generate.

 This can be used for a variety of purposes, but mostly serves to provide Data Availability.
-See [Data Availability](./data-availability.md) for more information.

 ## Events